 Practicum Hours Documentation.
-Students should get a copy of the Application Form for Psychology Internship early in their graduate career.
+Students should obtain a copy of the Application Form for Psychology Internship early in their graduate career.
 The form is available online from the Association of Psychology Postdoctoral and Internship Centers (APPIC) website: www.appic.org.
 Perusal of the form will alert students to the types of documentation of their various clinical activities that will be required in order that the internship application form can be accurately completed in later years.

 The clinical program provides institutional access to the Time 2 Track software to track clinical hours.
 Please note that the DCT regularly reviews the tracking of clinical hours and carefully reviews these records before certifying students' internship applications.
 Students who are planning to use an alternate tracking system must ensure that it provides enough detail to allow a similar review of hours before they apply for internship.
+In addition, the revised "Yearly Progress Checklist" requires cumulative accounting of assessment batteries and hours as well as intervention and supervision hours.
 Please review the instructions below to set up an individual account through Time2Track.